Skip to main content

 $50,000 Over 1 Year: The Dollar Difference

 The money market fund pays $2,470 more than Chase.
-That is not a rounding error β it is 495 times more interest.
+That is not a rounding error.
+It is 495 times more interest.

 Tax Treatment